 - Low Investment Costs: Individuals can start their investments in equity funds with a nominal cost of Rs.500 per month via Systematic Investment Plan (SIP).
-Moreover, the Securities & Exchange Board of India (SEBI) has regulated a maximum 2.5% expense ratio on equity funds which is going to be reduced in the near future
+Moreover, the Securities & Exchange Board of India (SEBI) has regulated a maximum 2.5% expense ratio on equity funds which is going to be reduced shortly

-- High Wealth Accumulation: Investments made into equities & equity related instruments are known for delivering high inflation beating returns.
-As the price of stocks rise, the value of investment also appreciates.
-With these funds, investors get a good opportunity of rapid wealth creation
+- High Wealth Accumulation: Investments made into equities & equity related instruments are known for delivering high inflation-beating returns.
+As the price of stocks rises, the value of investment also appreciates.
+With these funds, investors get a good opportunity for rapid wealth creation

 - Diversified Portfolio: The investments are exposed to various stocks across market capitalisation which reduces the risk of losses.
 Having diversified stocks in the portfolio helps the fund sail through market fluctuations smoothly.
 During bearish market situations, even if some stocks undergo depreciation, the stocks outperforming make up for the losses

-- Professional Management: Each and every fund (except index funds and Exchange Traded Funds) has a qualified manager who performs research on different stocks, undergoes crucial portfolio planning to make sure the assets are invested in a way that delivers maximum returns
+- Professional Management: Every fund (except index funds and Exchange Traded Funds) have a qualified manager who performs research on different stocks, undergoes crucial portfolio planning to make sure the assets are invested in a way that delivers maximum returns